 Directorial partners Michael Powell and Emeric Pressburger made many highly regarded films together, including Black Narcissus (1947), The Red Shoes (1948), and Peeping Tom (1960).
-However, this fable-like romance — co-starring Wendy Hiller (Pygmalion, 1938) and strange-voiced Roger Livesey (The Life and Death of Colonel Blimp, 1943) — remains the most charming of them all, telling the simple yet effective tale of a willful woman who gradually learns to trust her heart rather than her head, all while being seduced by the magic of the Scottish isles.
-The b&w cinematography is truly stunning, making this romantic gem both a visual and narrative delight.
+However, this fable-like romance — co-starring Wendy Hiller and strange-voiced Roger Livesey — remains perhaps the most charming of them all, telling the simple yet effective tale of a willful woman who gradually learns to trust her heart rather than her head, all while being seduced by the magic of the Scottish isles.
+The black-and-white cinematography is truly stunning, making this romantic gem both a visual and narrative delight.

 Redeeming Qualities and Moments:

 - Wendy Hiller as the headstrong heroine

 - Roger Livesey as Hiller’s would-be love interest

 - Haunting, high-contrast cinematography

 - Creative opening titles

 - Many whimsical visuals, as when Hiller dreams of the Scottish hills covered in tartan plaid